dbushell/dbushell-react-example/README.md

 # React Example

 A React starter project using Babel and Webpack.
+Includes React Router and server-side rendering.

 ## NPM scripts